How much will my Medical Cannabis Certification cost?

 The Maryland Cannabis Commission may take up to 6 weeks to process your application and issue you an MMCC ID number.
 After receiving an ID #, a written certification can be issued, you can visit a dispensary of your choice with the written certificate and purchase medical cannabis while you wait for your MMCC Card to arrive.

 How much medical cannabis can a qualifying patient possess at one time?

 A patient may possess up to 120 grams (approximately four ounces) of marijuana in a 30-day period.

 Is there a maximum amount of marijuana extract that a patient can have?

 Yes, a patient may only have up to 36 grams of marijuana extract per 30-day supply.

 Can I grow my own medical marijuana or can my caregiver grow it?

-The Maryland Medical Cannabis laws do not allow for caregivers or patients to cultivate Medical Marijuana.
-Only a state licensed cultivation facility can grow medical marijuana.
+The Maryland Medical Cannabis laws do not allow for caregivers or patients to cultivate Medical Cannabis.
+Only a state licensed cultivation facility can grow medical cannabis.

 Do I need to be a resident of Maryland to get a Maryland Medical Marijuana Card?